For daily wit & wisdom, sign up for the Almanac newsletter.

 Continue to arrange the wood longitudinally and as tightly as possible.
 The pile can be as long and high as you like, but I suggest a 2- to 3-foot high bed as it’s easier to work with (and can last without water for two or three weeks).
 Some folks build them really tall, up to 5 or 6 feet high, but I would need heavy equipment to achieve that.

-- Then, water the layers well.
-“When it sprouts mushrooms, you know it’s wet,” says Tim Murphy, a gardener in Kingston, New York.
+Then, water the layers well.
+“When it sprouts mushrooms, you know it’s wet enough,” says Tim Murphy, a gardener in Kingston, New York.
 Fill in any cracks or spaces with grass, leaf litter, and manure.
 “The tighter the better,” he adds.

 Finally, top off the bed with 2 to 3 inches of topsoil and a layer of mulch.

 If you build this in the fall, let the whole thing settle over the winter, and it will be ready for planting next spring.

 In the first year, the pile will need watering as the wood breaks down.
-The rotting wood will also be using up nitrogen that would otherwise be going to your plants so it is recommended that you plant legumes the first year since they produce their own nitrogen.
+The rotting wood will also be using up nitrogen that would otherwise be going to your plants, so it’s recommended that you plant legumes the first year since they produce their own nitrogen.

 Note that the greater the mass, the greater the water retention.
 Experienced hügel gardeners have found that if the beds are high enough, they don’t require irrigation at all after the second year.
 Steep beds also mean more surface area for planting; plus, their height makes harvesting easier.

 Eventually the rotting wood will hold water like a sponge, making the bed drought-resistant.
 The top of the bed will be naturally drier than the base so you can plant things that need more water nearer the bottom and those that like it drier near the top.
 You can plant in the sides as well as top and bottom increasing yields in a small garden.